Krypt0n36/Dracula/README.md

 ![icon|10x10,100%](icon.png)

-Cross platform desktop application to encrypt and decrypt your files "Dance like nobody is watching, encrypt like everyone is."~Unknown
+Cross platform desktop application to encrypt and decrypt your files</br>
+"Dance like nobody is watching, encrypt like everyone is."~Unknown

 ## General informations :